General and background information

 Tonnage Tax companies

-Enter any expenses reimbursed in connection with a phone at the home of the employee where the employee contracted directly with the supplier.
+Enter any expenses reimbursed in connection with a telephone at the home of the employee where the employee contracted directly with the supplier.

-If you contracted with the supplier to provide a home phone to your employee, enter any expenses paid by you at sections K, L or M (brown box).N
+If you contracted with the supplier to provide a home telephone to your employee, enter any expenses paid by you at sections K, L or M of the P11D.

 Other non-qualifying relocation expenses payments

-Enter any amounts that your employees should have paid, but you paid instead, in connection with a relocation, where the expense was not an exempt expense (not listed in booklet 480 appendix 7).
+Enter any amounts that your employees should have paid, but you paid instead, in connection with a relocation, where the expense was not an exempt expense (not listed in appendix 7 of the 480 expenses and benefits guide).

 Incidental overnight expenses